 How to Find Out if You Have a Judgment on Your Credit Report

-Although judgments don’t show up on your reports, it’s good practice to check your report routinely.
+Although judgments don’t show up on your reports from major credit reporting agencies, it’s good practice to check your report routinely.
 You might find credit reporting errors that are dragging down your credit.
-This can include closed accounts marked as open, duplicated debts, identity theft flags, and more.
+This can include closed accounts marked as open, duplicated debts, identity theft flags, and other negative information.

 Request a free credit report from each national credit bureau at AnnualCreditReport.com.
 Review your credit report at least once a year to spot these errors.

-If you find an error, contact the credit bureau directly to dispute it.
+If you find an error, contact the credit reporting agency directly to dispute it.
 You can call their support phone number, mail a dispute, or file it online.

 Experian